tc-imba/VE482-FA2018-public/p1/test/README.md

 # VE482 Project 1

-The final pretest doesn't count towards grade, please submit your shell in the final submission homework.
+The final pretest doesn't count towards grade, please submit your shell in the final shell homework.

 The project have three stages: